History of the Analytical Art

 and their inability to do so within the framework of the group.
 Formally, the

-group had broken up in 1930, but in reality, some of the members continued to
+group had broken up in 1930, but some members followed Filonov's school.
+Eventually, they were the

 last to create collectively as Filonov's group.
 The most well known of their collective